pixdoet/autozoom/readme.md

 ## Software
 - Git
 - Python 3 (doesn't work on 2, formatted strings etc etc)
+- PHP (any version with JSON support will do)

 ## Pip
 See requirements.txt.
 Install with `python3 -m pip install -r requirements.txt`